Abe404/task_timer/README.md

 ## Settings file

-The application will read the settings, including the task list, user names and csv output location from a settings file that it will load from a file named task_time_settings.toml.txt in the home folder.
+The application will read the settings, including the task list, user names and csv output location from a settings file that it will load from a file named task_timer_settings.toml.txt in the home folder.
 This file must exist before the application is started.

 The following is some example contents of ~/task_timer_settings.toml.txt on OSX, where